-- 1. Make sure that the room temperature is within the specified range (see "Specifications" on page 1). - 2.
-Check the management processor event log for rising temperature events.
-If there are no events, the server is running within normal operating temperatures.
+6. Check the management processor event log for rising temperature events.
+If there are no events, the compute node is running within normal operating temperatures.
 Note that you can expect some variation in temperature.

 Cannot enter legacy mode after installing a new adapter